Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

       return bar(&foo);
   }

 It is our opinion that the proposed changes are sufficient to allow the above.
-(In fact, this example is already accepted by both GCC and ICC, although it is rejected by clang per [dcl.fct]/11.)
+(In fact, this example is already accepted by both GCC and ICC, although it is rejected by clang per [dcl.fct]\ |para|\ 11.)
 Accordingly, we feel that this proposal should be understood as intending to allow the above example and that additional wording changes to specify this behavior are not required at this time.

 What about defining types in parameter types?
 ---------------------------------------------